 Can any school district work with the Special Olympics to develop the School Partnership Program?

-We are also currently looking for other districts that have the enthusiasm and desire to integrate our sports and training program into their curriculum.
-If you are interested in starting a School Partnership Program in a county we do not currently serve, do not hesitate to contact Cathy Domanski-DeVries, firstname.lastname@example.org
+We are also currently looking for other districts that have the enthusiasm and desire to unify your student body with our sports, training program and whole-school involvement activities.
+If you are interested in starting a School Partnership Program in an area we do not currently serve, do not hesitate to contact firstname.lastname@example.org.

 I am a teacher and I am in a Schools Partnership Program region.
 Who do I contact?

 Please clikc on the Sports drop down at the top of our web page and click on your county.
 The name and contact info of your Schools Programs manager can be found there.